SincVAE: A new semi-supervised approach to improve anomaly detection on EEG data using SincNet and variational autoencoder: Results

-As stated above, the seizure tracks in the CHB-MIT dataset are included of preictal, ictal, and postictal phases.
+As stated above, the seizure tracks in the CHB-MIT dataset include preictal, ictal, and postictal phases.
 Figure \ref{fig:bonn_mse_subj_19} shows the MSE values obtained for each second of track number 19 from subject 9, a track identified by the dataset's authors as including a seizure event from seconds 5299 to 5361.
 These specific seconds are visually demarcated with two dashed vertical blue lines.
 The horizontal red line on the plot indicates the decision threshold, set at the 95th percentile of the MSE values obtained from the validation set.
 Blue dots on the plot represent EEG recordings that have been classified as non-seizure, while red dots indicate those classified as seizure.

-It can be noted that several recordings are classified as anomalous by both of the models either in the preictal and in postictal phase.
-Figure \ref{fig:bonn_subj9_19_barplot} shows the percentage of anomalous point detected by SincVAE and VAE in the preictal, ictal and postictal phases.

-Both models exhibit detect seizures during the ictal phase with a high rate, and demonstrate effectiveness in recognizing the interictal phase with a low rate of false positives.
+It can be noted that several recordings are classified as anomalous by both of the models either in the preictal or in the postictal phase.
+Figure \ref{fig:bonn_subj9_19_barplot} shows the percentage of anomalous points detected by SincVAE and VAE in the preictal, ictal and postictal phases.
+Both models detect seizures during the ictal phase with a high rate, and demonstrate effectiveness in recognizing the interictal phase with a low rate of false positives.
 It is interesting to notice that both of the models are able to recognize anomalies during the preictal and postictal phases.

-Specifically, SincVAE identifies 18.04 \% of anomalies in the preictal phase compared to 7.49 \% by VAE, and it detects 50 \% of anomalies in the postictal phase, against the 27.81 \% by VAE.
+Specifically, SincVAE identifies \SI{18.04}{\percent} of anomalies in the preictal phase compared to \SI{7.49}{\percent} by VAE, and it detects \SI{50}{\percent} of anomalies in the postictal phase, against the \SI{27.81}{\percent} by VAE.
 This enhanced capability to detect anomalies during the preictal and postictal phases suggests that SincVAE could be particularly advantageous for applications that require an early warning system for seizures and consistent monitoring during the recovery phase following a seizure.
+Table \ref{table:chbmit_results_preictal} extends the analysis shown in Figure \ref{fig:bonn_subj9_19_barplot} covering all subjects but specifically focusing on the preictal and postictal phases.
+The anomalies detected during these phases are averaged across the seizure tracks for each subject, as their numerosity varies.
+The findings from Figure \ref{fig:bonn_subj9_19_barplot} are consistent across the majority of subjects, indicating that SincVAE detects a higher rate of anomalies during the preictal and postictal phases.